dansleboby/ZoomPHP-sdk/docs/Api/SIPPhoneApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$phone_id = "phone_id_example"; // string | Unique Identifier of the SIP Phone.
+$phone_id = 'phone_id_example'; // string | Unique Identifier of the SIP Phone.
 It can be retrieved from the List SIP Phones API.

 try {
     $apiInstance->deleteSIPPhone($phone_id);